-Digital Mailroom: Don’t Forget About Emailadmin
+Digital Mailroom: Don’t Forget About EmailNick Scarff

 The effects of 2020 will no doubt have a long-standing effect on the shape of the economy and working practices for many years to come.
 Businesses and organisations have had to adapt at record pace, accelerating digital transformation activities and projects, that in more ‘normal’ times would have taken years to plan and act on.
 Digital Mailroom solutions for email have never been more relevant.

 In accelerating these projects, it has been necessary to think and behave tactically, addressing the challenges of the here and now, as opposed to taking a more long-term and strategic view.
 The obvious challenges of a physical mailroom were seen as how to get physical communications coming into offices to the hands of knowledge workers who in the main were based at home.
 Re-routing physical post to individuals’ private residences, has no doubt happened in some instances, but for most organisations is not only impractical, but tears up the rule book around information governance.